General Questions

 However, we may allow one bulk-billed session per year in a time of severe financial hardship, where not being able to attend for financial reasons would interfere with the course of your treatment.
 This option is NOT available for your first appointment but can be used for any subsequent session.

-Please contact Eliza on 0422 121 509 or admin@myMHC.com.au prior to your appointment to change your billing when you would like to use your bulk-billed session.
+Please contact Eliza on 0435 441 359 or admin@myMHC.com.au prior to your appointment to change your billing if you would like to use your bulk-billed session.

 How much do your sessions cost?